HarishV46/E_Commerce_Shop/README.md

 Theme: The primary color scheme, typography, and spacing are defined in src/styles/theme.js (or similar file) to maintain design consistency.

-Customization: All major UI components are found in the src/components directory and can be easily customized.

-🔗 API Integration
-All network requests to the backend API are managed in the src/services folder.
-We use [e.g., Axios/Fetch] for making HTTP requests.

-The main API endpoints this client interacts with are:

-Action	HTTP Method	Endpoint	Description
-Get Products	GET	/products	Retrieves the list of all products.
-User Login	POST	/auth/login	Authenticates a user.
-Place Order	POST	/orders	Submits a new order and payment details.

 Export to Sheets
 🤝 Contributing
 We welcome contributions!
 Please see the guidelines below before starting.